-Our first site to rate America's communities with our Livability Index will launch in metro Washington, DC, in the coming weeks.
+Our first site to rate America's communities with our Livability Index will launch in metro Washington, DC.

 We'll be rating more than 40 communities in the region -- starting with Health & Wellness and adding more livability categories.
 Heat maps will show which communities in the region are the healthiest, and which have the highest behaviorial risks.
 Our ratings start with public health performance data that is ranked by our patented algorithm.
 Those initial ratings will then examined by Local Experts in each community, and they'll respond with their own ratings, which will be fed into our algorithm to produce ratings that balance "hard" metrics and the human dimension.
 Other users will weigh in with their reactions too.

 Which community in metro Washington is the healthiest?
-Local America will present the verdict -- soon.
+Local America will present the verdict.